-Every school within the Trust is required to report all formal complaints to the Clerk to the Trust who maintains a Register of Formal Complaints on behalf of the Trust.
-The Board of Trustees will review the Register and monitor the level and nature of formal complaints across the Trust on a termly basis.
+Every school within the Trust is required to report all formal complaints to the Lead Governance Professional who maintains a Register of Formal Complaints on behalf of the Trust.
+The Trust Board will review the Register and monitor the level and nature of formal complaints across the Trust on a termly basis.
 The Trustees will review the outcomes, and also the recommendations and any actions arising from complaints that are upheld.
-The reports made to the Board will not name individuals.
+The reports made to the Trust Board will not name individuals.

 Where complaints are upheld, staff and Governors investigating complaints will ensure that any recommendations and all actions are both implemented and actively monitored.
-They will also share lessons learned with their school, School Committee/the Trust Board, as appropriate.
+They will also share lessons learned with their school, School Committee and/or the Trust Board as appropriate.